Last Updated on

 There is another upgraded version of the EDG series, and that’s the EDG VR line.

 That’s a great question!
 Retail price for the EDG 65 is about $3200!
 Yes, that’s expensive!
 The confusing part is, online, it’s retailing for $4400!
 That’s about the price of a really nice, used pick-up for our next hunting trip versus a new scope.
-Luckily we have reviewed plenty of other spotting scopes that may be more within the budget of the average hunter, so if this Nikon is way out of your price range, check out some of our other reviews here.
+Luckily we have reviewed plenty of other spotting scopes that may be more within the budget of the average hunter, so if this Nikon is way out of your price range, check out some of our other spotting scopes here.

 - Fully multi-coated coatings for optimum light transmission